rohithasrk/google-code-in-sample-tasks/README.md

 - Tags: python, ansible
 - Categories: Coding

-## OpenWISP templates repository on Github
+## Create a templates repository and documentation website using python-sphinx

-A templates repository on github could be useful for common configurations like eduroam.
+A templates repository on github would be useful for common configurations like [Eduroam](https://en.wikipedia.org/wiki/Eduroam), Mesh, Roaming and other complex configurations.

-A lot of different templates will be shared by/to the community.
-Then the template could be imported in OpenWISP advanced mode with a simple copy/paste.
+A lot of different templates can then be shared by the community and easily imported in OpenWISP using its advanced mode with a simple copy/paste of the [NetJSON](http://netjson.org/) configuration.

+Proceed as follows:

+- Join the OpenWISP Mailing List and ask us to create the new repository for you
+- We will give you write access so you can start working on it
+- Create a directory which will contain the templates
+- Write instructions in the README containing information like what's the purpose of the repository and how to contribute to the template repository

-- Tags: github, template, community
+- Tags: git, github, templates, netjson
 - Categories: Coding, Outreach / Research

-## Videotutorials
+## Make a video tutorial of how to prepare configurations in OpenWISP 2 from scratch

-A videotutorials about the first configuration of device in Access Point mode could be useful to help the users on the first use of OpenWISP.
+A videotutorial about the first configuration of a device in Access Point mode could be useful to help the users on the first use of OpenWISP 2.

+Proceed as follows:

+- show how to create a template with the necessary configuration, flag the template as default
-The first part of the video show when the device connect to the OpenWISP and how it will be configured with the user interface.
+- show how the device automatically registers to OpenWISP 2 and how it will automatically configure itself using the default template prepared earlier
-The second part show the advanced mode and a detail of the precedent configuration in netjson code.
+- show how to override the configuration of the template
+- show how to use the advanced mode by editing [NetJSON](http://netjson.org) directly

-- Tags: videomaker, community, tutorial
+- Tags: video, community, tutorial, netjson
 - Categories: Outreach / Research

-## Articles for Web Marketing
-Many reviews and/or articles about OpenWISP could improve the community.
+## Write a blog post about the history and main features of OpenWISP 2

+Starting from the currently available online material on OpenWISP 2, write a blog post that introduces the history of OpenWISP 2, its purpose and its main features.

-The text will be in English with 400/500 words, it should describe features and functionality of OpenWISP.
-All the documentation, community links and videotutorial must be included inside the text.
+The text has to be in English and at least 1000 words long Links to documentation, support channels and existing videos shall be included in the text.

-- Tags: blog, marketing, community
+- Tags: blogging, documentation, communication
-- Categories: Outreach / Research
+- Categories: Outreach / Research, Documentation

-## OpenWISP controller
-Fork the [openwisp-controller](https://github.com/openwisp/openwisp-controller#installing-for-development) repository and you can also star the repository
+## Install the openwisp-controller module and propose improvements to its README

+Star and fork the [openwisp-controller](https://github.com/openwisp/openwisp-controller#installing-for-development) repository, then proceed as follows:

-- Setup the project on your local machine
+- setup the project on your local machine
-- Document the challenges faced during installation
+- document the challenges faced during installation
-- Run the server and check the user interface
+- run the development server and check the user interface
-- Suggest any changes that can be made to user interface
+- suggest any changes that can be made to user interface in one or more github issues
+- send a pull request for each issue with your proposed fix

+Don't forget to ask questions via the gitter chat.

-- Tags: project installation, blog, community
+- Tags: python, django, git, github
-- Categories: Outreach / Research
+- Categories: Outreach / Research, Documentation